• About

 3. Offer context for a low GPA.

 There is a difference between providing context and making excuses.
 For example, own that you were not mature enough to focus on academics early in college, and then offer an example of how you are now ready for rigorous academic work.
-Consider taking a quant class for academic credit to demonstrate you can master the topic with an A or B grade.
+Consider taking a quant class for academic credit to demonstrate that you can master the topic with an A or B grade.
 If you do not score well on standardized testing, provide other evidence of your quantitative readiness for an MBA program.

 4. Show that you have grown.

 Self-awareness and the ability to learn from your mistakes are highly valued by admissions committee members.
-If you do have any past disciplinary actions (e.g., academic suspension or arrest), state how you learned from your past mistake and make it clear that it will not happen again.
+If you have any past disciplinary actions (e.g., academic suspension or arrest), state how you learned from your past mistake and make it clear that it will not happen again.

 DON’T